Henokagb/devops-lifecycle/README.md

 # devops-lifecycle
-This project showcases the differents steps of the DevOps lifecycle of an API:
+This project showcases the differents steps of the DevOps lifecycle of a simple app:

 -Code,